 Edgar Allan Poe’s Original Burial Site and Memorial Grave

+Edgar Allan Poe, his young wife, Virginia, and her mother, Maria Clemm, all eventually found their final resting place within Westminster Burying Ground.
 Westminster Hall, one of the most historic half-acres in Baltimore, is well-recognized as an architectural landmark.
-The imposing brick church was built in the early 1850s on raised arches above the existing Westminster Burying Ground, creating uniquely atmospheric catacombs.
-Edgar Allan Poe, his young wife (Virginia) and her mother (Maria Clemm) all eventually found their final resting place within Westminster Burying Ground (Virginia having been initially buried in New York, and Poe and Clemm at this location, but originally in a different lot).
+The imposing brick church was built in the early 1850s on raised arches above the existing Westminster Hall & Burying Ground, creating uniquely atmospheric catacombs.
 Several early mayors of Baltimore, heroes of the American Revolution and members of the city’s elite also rest here.
 Group tours of Westminster Burying Ground and Catacombs can be arranged year-round for a minimum of 15 people.

 The Poe Toaster

-Beginning in about 1949, and repeating each year on the night of the anniversary of Poe’s birth, a mysterious stranger entered this cemetery and left as tribute a partial bottle of cognac and three red roses on Poe’s grave.
+Beginning in about 1949, and repeating each year on the night of the anniversary of Poe’s birth on January 19, a mysterious stranger enters this cemetery and leaves as tribute a partial bottle of cognac and three red roses on Poe’s grave.
 The identity of the stranger, referred to affectionately as the “Poe Toaster,” is unknown.
 The significance of cognac is uncertain, as is does not appear in Poe’s works as would, for example, amontillado.
-The presumption for the three roses is that they represent the three persons whose remains are beneath the monument: Poe, his mother-in-law (Maria Clemm) and his wife (Virginia).
+The presumption for the three roses is that they represent the three persons whose remains are beneath the monument: Poe, his mother-in-law, and his wife.
 Out of respect, no attempt was ever made to stop or hinder him.
-The tradition ended after Poe’s bicentennial in 2009.
+After a brief pause from 2009, the tradition was revived in 2015.

 Edgar Allan Poe Statue